simeonprimordial/clouddesk-multi-tenant-saas/docs/api.md

 admin
 ```

-The endpoint does not permit assigning the `owner` role.
+The endpoint does not assign `owner`.

 ### Example